beatlabs/harvester/README.md

 - Apply the seed tag value, if present
 - Apply the value contained in the env var, if present
+- Apply the value contained in the file, if present
 - Apply the value returned from Consul, if present and harvester is setup to seed from consul
 - Apply the value contained in the CLI flags, if present